jotavare/jotavare.github.io/docs/x86_assembly_nasm/operations/comparison_and_jumps.md

 ## **COMPARISON AND JUMPS**

 {: .important-title }
-In `C`, we use **conditional statements** to make decisions based on the value of a variable.
-In assembly, we use **comparison and jump instructions** to achieve the same result.
+In `C`, I use **conditional statements** to make decisions based on the value of a variable.
+In assembly, I use **comparison and jump instructions** to achieve the same result.
 These instructions compare two values and then **jump** to a different part of the program based on the result of the comparison.

 ----